SeptemberHX/joplin-plugin-enhancement/README.md

 > **ATTENTION**: this plugin use database file instead of notes to store the papers' information since v0.6.0.
 No notes will be deleted.
 Your data will be safe.

-> **WARNING**: DO NOT delete the note `papers.db` under `ReadCube Papers` folder.
+> **WARNING**: DO NOT delete the `source_url` attribute of notes.
 It helps to tell the renderer which notes should be rendered with a paper information table.
+The notes created for Papers have the `source_url` with the `papers_` prefix.

 > Dialog UI code from [joplin/plugin-bibtex.git](https://github.com/joplin/plugin-bibtex.git)